 - A clean house – like deep clean – from the oven to the window screens to the corners of the scary basement clean.
 Oh and don’t forget the toilets.

-- To sleep in until we are served breakfast in bed (I’ll take bagels + lox and Prosecco)
+- To sleep in until we are served breakfast in bed (I’ll take Neils, bagels + lox, and a side of Prosecco)

-- Every single piece of dirty laundry washed, dried, folded and put away
+- Every single piece of dirty laundry in the house washed, dried, folded and put away

 - A silent back rub and scalp massage (meaning no children/spouses can talk while it is performed)

 Mother’s Day in the Kitchen

 I use my SMEG tea kettle and Ninja Coffee Maker every day – they’re worth every penny!
 If you’re looking for a more affordable kettle, the SMEG Mini or Cuisinart Cordless Electric Kettle are highly recommended.
 When it comes to cooking, the Lodge Cast Iron cookware collection is my favorite.
-They look like Le Cruset cookware, but are much less expensive.
+They look like Le Cruset cookware, but are less expensive.